 Next up is a visit to the idyllic Arnarstapi village where you‘ll take a walk through extraordinary landscape along the precipitous shoreline toward the small village of Hellnar.
 Here we will break for lunch.

 Lava Cave Vatnshellir

-After lunch the tour continues to Vatnshellir lava cave located in the Snæfellsjökull National Park, close to the glacier which is the setting Jules Verne chose for the start of his famous adventure.
+In the afternoon the tour continues as we make our way to Hellnar, one of the oldest fishing towns on the peninsula.
+From there we drive to Vatnshellir lava cave located in the Snæfellsjökull National Park, close to the glacier which is the setting Jules Verne chose for the start of his famous adventure.
 The cave is optional (see price in booking engine).
 If you do not book the caving tour, you can take a short walk around the area with your guide while the other guests go caving.
 Note that you can also wait in the car if you want.